wolfnet/wordpressplugin/ReadMe.txt

 == Changelog ==

+= 1.3.19 =
+* Fixing issue with grid columns when paginating.
+* Fixing bug with special characters in search parameters.
+* Adding WordPress version number to all API request URLs.
+This is for user metrics data.
+* Performance improvement with widget page in the admin.
+Now caching saveSearches query in Request scope so that it is only requested once per page request.

 = 1.3.18 =
 * Fixing bug with generated header and footer files using legacy URL structure.
 * Fixing issue with widget option forms